frizinak/layout-machi/README.md

 - hjkl (instead of wasd / arrow keys)
 - in switching mode hjkl shifts focus, super+hjkl moves.
 - prevent overlapping windows as much as possible (called tabs in source)
+- don't require switching the switching UI (super+/ by default) for simple window operations like swap/tab-cycle/...

 ## Planned

 - prevent overlapping more or create simple keybind and a visual indication

-- don't require switching mode (super+/ by default) for simple window operations like swap/tab-cycle/...
+## Examples

+see snippets.lua

 Original readme: